The Pregnancy Test is Positive...Now What?

 Whatever you may be feeling, take a deep breath.
 It is always best when you give yourself the space to respond to your situation rather than react.
 The best and healthiest decisions are made when we take time to gather factual information and consult trustworthy sources.
 Good decisions are never made when we are emotional, panicked, and rushed.

 After a positive pregnancy test, there are some things you will want to do right away.
 You should schedule an appointment with the Prestonwood Pregnancy Center (PPC) for another test.
 You will want to do this for several reasons.
-First, you will want to confirm your pregnancy.
+First, you will want to verify your pregnancy.
 Secondly, it is important to have a sonogram to determine dating and viability.

 At this appointment, if you are pregnant, PPC will provide you with a proof of pregnancy should you need it.
 This is essential for applying for Medicaid or Chip Perinatal and will allow you to access prenatal care if you do not have insurance and meet the qualifications (see article).
 In addition, PPC will provide guidance and resources to help you make the best and healthiest decisions.